On-Device and Cloud Agent Collaboration

 The Minions protocol explores the idea of reducing inference costs on data-intensive tasks through the collaboration between on-device (on-prem) LMs with frontier LM models.

 The model was able to achieve a 30.4x reduction in inference costs while maintaining on average only a reduction of 9.4 accuracy points on average in comparison to a single frontier model.
-The key innovation was a communication protocol called Minions.
-This protocol is specifically for the case of reasoning tasks in environments where the context greatly exceeds the context window of the local or frontier models.
+The key innovation was a communication protocol called Minions, whose claim to greatness is its ability to successfully perform reasoning tasks in environments where the context greatly exceeds the context window of a single local or frontier model.
 In fact its able to answer queries without the frontier models needing to know the full context of the problem.
 This is incredibly important as it not only minimizes a waste of memory and bandwidth resources, but can potentially be a form of protection from data leakages.
-However, this is not a studied use-case for the protocol, but there have been studies conducted in similar environments [1], [2].
-It is important to not that all work is done on long-form document data, an interesting extension would be to test it on image/video data.
+However, this was not studied as a use case for the protocol, but there have been studies conducted in similar environments [1], [2].
+Unfortunately this paper was studied only in contexts with long-form document data, which is quite low in information density.
+A possible extension to the paper would involve using the protocol on image/video data or even mulit-modal data.

 This gives rise to a new protocol called Minions, that involves looping over three steps: